Intelligent Child Custody Modifications For South Jersey Parents

 Although divorce decrees and court orders are intended to be permanent, courts understand that things change, and significant changes in circumstances often require modifications to the original child custody agreement and other aspects of the divorce orders.
 However, obtaining a change in your custody agreement is no simple matter.
-Whether you are petitioning for a child custody modification or opposing a proposed modification, it is essential to work with a seasoned attorney who has the experience, training and knowledge base necessary to protect your interests and that of your children.
+Whether you are petitioning for a child custody modification or opposing a proposed modification, it is essential to work with a seasoned attorney who has the experience, training and knowledge base necessary to protect your interests and those of your children.

-Attorney Christopher R. Musulin, along with his legal team, will walk you through every step of the process involved with child custody modifications whether you are the litigant requesting the modification or the person opposing to the modification.
+Attorney Musulin, along with his legal team, will walk you through every step of the process involved with child custody modifications, whether you are the litigant requesting the modification or the person opposing to the modification.
 He can help you determine whether the proposed grounds for modification would hold up under court scrutiny or if your intended modification efforts could perhaps be detrimental to your present set of circumstances.
 To obtain court approval, there has to be a substantial change in circumstances to justify the modification.
 A few examples of substantial change in circumstances can include, but certainly are not limited to, the following:

 - High-conflict joint legal custody

 - Relocation and moving the child out of state due to job change or other factors

 - Changes in work schedules that would alter visitation times